gastonstat/relic-stat133/README.md

-## STAT 133 - Concepts in Computing with Data
+## Github Repository of STAT 133 - Concepts in Computing with Data

-Homework and lab assignments for Stat 133
+Homework and lab assignments for Stat 133 (summer, fall 2015)

 ### Textbooks and Resources